DahnJ/metaarrays/README.md

 For simplicity, the following features are not included:

 - Any geospatial capability.
 We often query metaarrays using geospatial vector data, i.e. "what chunks are initialized in this polygon".
 - Querying interface.
-In our case, the user simply asks what data is available without being aware of metaarrays.
+In our case, the user can point  to a zarr store and query by bbox/area/polygon/sel, without knowing anything about MetaArrays.
 - Working with the query result.
-We built functionality on top of the metaarray that enables dataframe-like operations on chunks to make it easier to work with the data.
+We built functionality on top of the metaarray that enables dataframe-like operations on chunks to make it easier to work with the result.